jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 ## Matching on and parsing Tweets with *linked media* <a id="linked" class="tall">&nbsp;</a>

+Matching on linked photos and videos is a bit more challenging than matching on native media.
+With linked media, all we have is metadata about the linked URL, and its home page HTML title and description.
+With links, there is no *media* metadata (display sizes, aspect ratios, etc.).
+One challenge with linked media is that it can be difficult to segregate media types at the filtering level.
+While some hosting sites focus primarly on videos *or* photos, more and more sites support both.
+Accordingly, if you have a use case with a focus on videos, you should anticipate needing to further filter out the many photos that are likely to match your rule.

+The good news is there are strategies for building effective filters.

 ### Matching on linked media

 The following premium operators are available for matching on Tweets with links:

 + ```url:``` - Most common operator for matching on Tweets with linked media.
 This operator matches on specified URL tokens and phrases.
 Supported in all premium and enterprise historical and real-time APIs.

 + ```url_contains:``` - Matches on URL *substrings* and available in non-search APIs: only available with *batched* historical and real-time APIs.

 + ```has:links``` - Not recommended for matching on Tweets with linked photos and videos, as it is too general.
 Instead the ```url:``` operator can be used to match tokens from media hosting services of interest.

 The ```url:``` operator is the most useful way to match on linked media.
 When using this operator, any operand that contains punctuation should be double-quoted.
 In this context the most common usage is to curate a list of URL token that reference media hosting platforms of interest.
 Common tokens include ```flickr```, ```youtube```, ```photobucket```, ```photos.google```, and ```instagram```.
 Note that the